Home » Computer Guides » Computer Tech Guides » How To Remove DRM From WMA Audio Files.

 How To Remove DRM From WMA Audio Files.

-How to remove the DRM (Digital Rights Management) that Windows Media Player added to your WMA audio files when you ripped your music CDs.
+How to remove the DRM (Digital Rights Management) that Windows Media Player added to your WMA files when you ripped your music CDs.

 Little did we know back then, that WMP was adding a form of DRM copy protection to every single track that we ripped.
-The copy protection meant that we can’t then move those audio files to another device.
-Also, we couldn’t convert the files into any other audio format, such as MP3.

-Error Messages Caused By DRM.
+Common Error Messages Caused By DRM on WMA files.

 These are just a few of the error messages that you might receive from different programs when trying to play copy-protected WMA files.